NoSubstitute/gamupdate/README.md

 ## Need more information?
 Oh, you read all of this.
 Good, that means that you know that you have to read _all_ instructions before trying to use new tools.
 Same with reading the contents of the actual scripts.
 They usually contain more detailed instructions.

+If that fails, please, submit your question as an issue here on github, and I'll get back to you asap.
+Thanks for helping me improve.